calebfaris/ict302-5/content/posts/becca_thinkering_workflow.md

 tags: ['Tinker', 'Hugo', 'Workflow']
 draft: false
 ---
-when considering this activity these are my initial thoughts when coming up with a workflow process or how ideally I think of the process going.
+When considering this activity these are my initial thoughts when coming up with a workflow process or how ideally I think of the process going.

 Steps:
 1. Come up with an idea.